-Exhibit Number Description 1.1 - Articles of Incorporation of the registrant (with English translation) 1.2 - Share Handling Regulations of the registrant (with English translation) 1.3 - Regulations of the Board of Directors of the registrant (with English translation) 1.4 - Regulations of the Board of Corporate Auditors of the registrant (with English translation) 2.1 - Specimen common stock certificates of the registrant 2.2 - Form of Deposit Agreement among the registrant, The Bank of New York as Depositary and all owners and holders from time to time of American Depositary Receipts, including the form of American Depositary Receipt (incorporated by reference to Post-Effective Amendment No. 2 to Registration Statement on Form F-6 (File No. 333-9694) filed on January 25, 2002) 4.1 Investor Agreement by and among AT&T Corp., AT&T Wireless Services, Inc. and the registrant, dated December 20, 2000 4.2 Warrant Agreement by and among AT&T Wireless Services, Inc., the registrant and AT&T Corp. dated December 20, 2000 4.3 Subscription Agreement among Royal KPN N.V., KPN Mobile N.V. and the registrant for A shares in KPN Mobile N.V., dated July 12, 2000 4.4 - Shareholders Agreement among Royal KPN N.V., KPN Mobile N.V., the registrant, BellSouth Corporation and German Mobilfunk Investments, Inc., dated July 12, 2000 4.5 - Registration Rights Agreement among Royal KPN N.V., KPN Mobile N.V., the registrant, BellSouth Corporation and German Mobilfunk Investments, Inc., dated August 2, 2000 8.1 - List of Subsidiaries 10.1 Consent of Arthur Andersen with respect to the audited financial statements included in this registration statement Previously filed on January 25, 2002
+- 1.1 Articles of Incorporation of the registrant (English translation) - 1.2 Share Handling Regulations of the registrant (English translation) - 1.3 Regulations of the Board of Directors of the registrant (English translation) - 1.4 Regulations of the Board of Corporate Auditors of the registrant (English translation) - 2.1 Specimen common stock certificates of the registrant\ - 2.2 Form of Deposit Agreement among the registrant, The Bank of New York as Depositary and all owners and holders from time to time of American Depositary Receipts, including the form of American Depositary Receipt (incorporated by reference to Post-Effective Amendment No. 3 to Registration Statement on Form F-6 (File No. 333-9694) filed on May 15, 2002)\ - 4.1 Investor Agreement by and among AT&T Corp., AT&T Wireless Services, Inc. and the registrant, dated December 20, 2000\ - 4.2 Warrant Agreement by and among AT&T Wireless Services, Inc., the registrant and AT&T Corp. dated December 20, 2000\ - 4.3 Subscription Agreement among Royal KPN N.V., KPN Mobile N.V. and the registrant for A shares in KPN Mobile N.V., dated July 12, 2000\ - 4.4 Shareholders Agreement among Royal KPN N.V., KPN Mobile N.V., the registrant, BellSouth Corporation and German Mobilfunk Investments, Inc., dated July 12, 2000\ - 4.5 Registration Rights Agreement among Royal KPN N.V., KPN Mobile N.V., the registrant, BellSouth Corporation and German Mobilfunk Investments, Inc., dated August 2, 2000\ - 4.6 Agreement Releasing BellSouth and BellSouth Investment from the KPN Mobile N.V.
+Shareholders' Agreement, dated January 30, 2002 - 8.1 List of Subsidiaries\ - 99.1 Letter to Securities and Exchange Commission regarding Asahi & Co. representations to NTT DoCoMo, Inc. - \ Previously filed with the Securities and Exchange Commission on January 25, 2002 and herein incorporated by referenceG.